USAMRDC Bids Farewell to Dr. Jamie Blow

-Attendees offer a standing ovation to Dr. Jamie Blow, executive officer to the U.S. Army Medical Research and Development Command’s Principal Assistant for Research and Technology, at the conclusion of her retirement ceremony at MRDC headquarters at Fort Detrick Sept.
-24, 2024.
+FORT DETRICK, Md. – Dr. Jamie Blow, executive officer to the U.S. Army Medical Research and Development Command’s Principal Assistant for Research and Technology, received kudos from colleagues and friends for her many accomplishments serving the nation in uniform and as a civilian during a retirement ceremony at MRDC headquarters at Fort Detrick Sept.
+24.

+“I am sorry to see you go, and I certainly appreciate everything you've done for this organization over your career, both in uniform and as a civilian,” said Dr. Mark Dertzbaugh, the Principal Assistant for Research and Technology.
+“I wish you all the best whatever you decide to do, even if it's just playing golf!”

+During the ceremony, Dr. Carrie Quinn, Deputy to the MRDC Commanding General, presented Blow with a certificate recognizing her 35 years of government service and the Superior Civilian Service Medal in recognition of her contributions to MRDC during her five-year tenure as PART executive officer.
+Her award citation highlighted her outstanding leadership, service and devotion to the medical science and technology program.
+Dertzbaugh also presented Blow with a gift on behalf of her colleagues in PART.

 |Date Taken: